DynaCLR: Contrastive Learning of Cellular Dynamics with Temporal Regularization: Model architecture and training

 \subsection{Sampling and augmentation of patches of single cells}

 3D imaging volumes are cropped around the centroids of the tracking nodes to form single-cell patches.
 We normalize the input image to reduce variability from experimental conditions.
-For the sensor fluorescence channel, we rescale the image so that the median intensity is 0, and the 99th percentile intensity is 1.
-This normalization is more robust to extreme highlights in the fluorescence image, as well as variation in background fluorescence levels.
+We rescale the viral sensor channel so that the median intensity is 0, and the 99th percentile intensity is 1.
+This normalization is more robust to extreme intensities in the fluorescence image, as well as variation in background fluorescence levels.
 The quantitative phase channel is normalized so that each field-of-view (FOV) has zero mean and unit standard deviation.
 The phase image is already normalized during reconstruction \citep{guo_revealing_2020}, and this extra standardization step ensures proper input numerical range for the model.
 We use a larger initial crop to ensure no padding is included in the final input patch after spatial augmentations.
-We apply extensive augmentations (Table~\ref{tab:augmentations}) at training time to simulate variations induced by the imaging system and other non-biological conditions.
-The input patch size after augmentations is $[15 \times 128 \times 128]$, which is optimal for reducing the influence from background and neighboring cells while focusing on the peri-nuclear region of the cell, where the majority of infection-related changes such as sensor relocalization and ER remodeling are captured.
+We apply extensive augmentations (\autoref{tab:augmentations}) at training time to simulate variations induced by the imaging system and other non-biological conditions.
+The input patch size after augmentations is optimized for reducing the influence from background and neighboring cells while focusing on the peri-nuclear region of the cell, where the majority of infection-related changes, such as viral sensor re-localization and ER remodeling, are captured.
+The patch sizes and z-ranges used for different models are listed in \autoref{tab:model-input}.

-\begin{AppendixFig}[h!] { Comparison of explained variance ratios across three different sampling strategies: 1) \textbf{Classical Contrastive Sampling (No Tracking)}: Rank of features is 125, and projections is 32, showing that the classical approach without tracking captures less variance, with the explained variance ratio dropping steeply within the first 10 components.
-2) \textbf{Cell Aware Sampling}: Rank of features is 173 and projections is 32, showing a slightly broader variance explained by initial components, indicating improved variance capture when cells are tracked.
-3) \textbf{Cell and Time Aware Sampling}: Rank of features is 464 and projections is 32, indicating the highest rank and broader variance explained across components, which suggests that incorporating both cell and time information improves the embedding space's representational richness. } \end{AppendixFig}